-In a nutshell, sustainable investing is an investment style that has returned in the spotlight, especially in certain quality criteria of companies, Exchange Traded Funds (ETF), or the managers investing in.
+Sustainable investing is an investment style that has returned to the spotlight, especially in certain quality criteria of companies, Exchange Traded Funds (ETF), or the managers investing in.

 As an easy definition sustainable investing is an investment style that has not only return and risk in his spotlight but also certain quality criteria of the companies, ETF or managers you invest in.

 You may have heard of some terms associated with Sustainable Investment, namely: SRI (Social responsible Investment), ESG (Ecological, Social, Governmental), Ethical or Impact investing.
 Each of these has its own specific area of focus.
 Regardless, the key is to invest in a company that treats the planet and the individuals involved in the company respectfully in a holistic manner.